 6. Click Find SBL Scripts, Find C# Scripts, or Find VB.Net Scripts to generate a list of relevant scripts used in this batch class.
 In the example below we can see that there are 2 SBL scripts - 1 Document Class script for the Finance Documents class, and 1 Recognition Script associated with the Name_ICR_To_UpperCase profile.

 Now we know where the scripts are used, we can go back to Kofax Administration to see what is in the scripts.

 So we know we are using SBL scripts, and where they are, but how do we go about converting them?

 There is no conversion wizard available.
 So in almost all cases you will simply need to rewrite the scripts in C# or VB.Net.

-You’ll need to make sure that you have the correct development environment – you can check what versions you can use on the Kofax Cross Compatibility Matrix
+You’ll need to make sure that you have the correct development environment – you can check what versions you can use in this Kofax knowledgebase article.

 Once you have the environment in place… it’s time to start reviewing, improving, and rewriting those SBL scripts.Back to blog list